 Melt the butter in a large skillet or dutch oven.
 Add the chopped onion and celery.
 On medium heat, sauté the vegetables until softened, about 5 minutes.

-Sprinkle the tapioca flour and seasonings over the onion and celery mixture, whisking until smooth.
+Sprinkle the arrowroot powder and seasonings over the onion and celery mixture, whisking until smooth.

 Turn the heat to high while continuing to whisk.
 Gradually add the chicken broth to the pan followed by the almond milk and coconut aminos.

 Add the chopped carrots and diced potatoes, bringing the mixture to a boil, while whisking continuously.